WHAT WE'RE SPINNING

 Sharp Pins

-From Pitchfork: “Lifeguard’s Kai Slater bottles the feeling of youthful, lovestruck invincibility with enough scream-a-long hooks and artful riffs that his second album feels like a greatest-hits collection.”
+From Pitchfork: "Lifeguard's Kai Slater bottles the feeling of youthful, lovestruck invincibility with enough scream-a-long hooks and artful riffs that his second album feels like a greatest-hits collection."
 This is like LoFi Beatles.
-Or, like the Beatles back when they were LoFi and before that crazy psychedelic stuff.
-“Lorelei” is the go to song on this album we think.
+Or, like the Beatles back when they were LoFi and before psychedelic started influencing them.
+"Lorelei" is the go-to song on this album we think.
 We also love how the band uses the tag "teenbeat" to describe the sounds.
-They'd definitely get invited to play Tom Guido's Purple Onion is it were still kicking.
+They'd definitely get invited to play Tom Guido's Purple Onion if it were still kicking.
 (Mar '25)

 YHWH Nailgun